MultiverseLearningProducts/swe/src/bootcamp/wk2/day1.md

 ## Overview of the day

-This week we are going to build a Restaurants app, like Deliveroo or Uber Eats.
+This week we are going to build part of a Restaurants app, like Deliveroo or Uber Eats.
 On this first day we are going to start by designing our data model.
 An app's data model is like the foundations of a building.
 Everything is build on top of this foundation.

 <hr/>